1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals who utilize the MMPI-3 in forensic assessment settings, with a particular focus on evaluating malingering.
-The program is tailored for practitioners specializing in forensic psychology, clinical psychology, psychiatry, or neuropsychology, and who have experience in psychological testing, assessment of psychopathology, and forensic evaluation.
-Participants typically work in environments such as forensic hospitals, correctional facilities, legal and court systems, and clinical practices.
+This training is intended for mental health and allied professionals who utilize the MMPI-3 in forensic assessment, with a particular focus on evaluating malingering.
+It is tailored for practitioners specializing in forensic psychology, clinical psychology, psychiatry, or neuropsychology, as well as those with expertise in psychological testing, assessment of psychopathology, and forensic evaluation.

 • Forensic psychologists